codacy/docs/docs/repositories-configure/codacy-configuration-file.md

 tsqllint
 ```

-If you have questions about Codacy configuration file, please, contact us at <support@codacy.com>.
+If you have questions about the Codacy configuration file please contact us at <support@codacy.com>.